 Pros and Cons of Direct Listings

 There are both benefits and downsides for companies and investors when it comes to direct listings vs. IPOs.
 This chart outlines the main points, which we delve into below.

 Pros of a Direct Listing

-• No lock-up periods for shares.
 IPOs are also subject to lock-up regulations that a company may want to avoid.
 If a company goes through an IPO, existing shareholders are generally not allowed to sell their shares to the public during the sale and for a period of time following the sale.
 These lock-up periods are required in order to prevent stock prices from decreasing due to an oversupply.
 The direct listing model is essentially the opposite, in which existing shareholders sell their stock to the public and no new shares are sold.

-• Provides liquidity for existing shareholders.
-That’s because anyone who owns stock in the company can sell their shares during a direct listing.
+Anyone who owns stock in the company can sell their shares during a direct listing.

 Cons of a Direct Listing

-• Potential for initial volatility.
 With an IPO, underwriters help bring in investors and can help avoid volatility during and after the shares get listed.
 A direct listing proceeds without that assistance.

-• Risk that shares won’t sell.
 With a direct listing, the amount of shares sold is based solely on market demand.
 Because of this, it’s important for a company to evaluate the market demand for its stock before deciding to go the route of a direct listing.
 Companies best suited to direct listings are those that sell directly to consumers and have both a strong, recognizable brand and a business model that the public can easily understand and evaluate.

-• No help from underwriters with marketing and sales.
 Underwriters provide guarantees, promotion, and support during the listing process.
 Without an underwriter involved, the company may find that shares are difficult to sell, there may be legal issues during the sale, and the share price may see extreme swings.

-• No guarantee of stock price.
 Just as there is no guarantee that shares will sell, there is also no guarantee of stock price.
 In contrast, having an underwriter can help manage potentially extreme price swings.

 Direct listings are an appealing alternative to IPOs for private companies who want to go public, thanks in part to lower costs and reduced regulations.
 A direct listing may also be appealing to retail investors who want to purchase shares from companies that are going public.

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).